How to Dye Your Hair Two-Toned Gray and Red: Review of Ion Color Brilliance Titanium and Manic Panic Wildfire

 I washed my hair following these steps for the six weeks that my hair was this color.
 Thanks to this washing procedure, I was able to extend the life of both the gray and the red for the entire six weeks, and they faded beautifully.

 I appreciate both brands' approach to package design.
-The Manic Panic tubs can be reused to store things or to plant tiny plants, which I've done in the past.
+The Manic Panic tubs can be reused to store things or to plant tiny plants in, which I've done in the past.
 Both the Manic Panic tubs and the Ion Color Brilliance tubes allow me to get every last bit of color out of them, which helps me get the bang for my buck that I look for out of hair color.

 Overall, I would recommend both of these brands and these specific colors, especially together.
 I think they deliver an interesting, not-normally-seen visual, and it's definitely worth trying if you like to experiment!